Why care about Time Management?

 For bookings or to discuss your requirements or for further information call Noel on 085-1393768.

-We particularly welcome enquiries from second-level schools wishing to build transition year projects around the different aspects of effective and efficient study skills.
+We particularly welcome enquiries from second-level schools wishing to build transition year projects around the different aspects of effective Time Management skills.